 |Color:||White, chocolate, black, cream, fawn, gold|

-Chihuahua is a micro-sized dog with tons of personalities jet-set to help anyone battling mental issues.
-Chi’s have the grit and character and are the type of dogs that will spend all their time wishing you were there.
+Chihuahuas are micro-sized dogs with tons of personalities that are jet-set to help anyone battling mental issues.
+Chis have the grit and character and are the type of dogs that will spend all their time wishing you were there.

 Chihuahuas are small but tough pets, well-mannered, cuddly, and the reason you’ll want to go home early from work.
 Don’t worry if you have to travel away for days, though.

-You can tote it in your fancy bag when traveling and allow it to treat your travel anxiety too.
+You can tote them in your fancy bag when traveling and allow them to treat your travel anxiety too.
 Chi’s make great stress-relievers, and they are travel-sized!